stolostron/go-template-utils/README.md

 - The `go-template-utils` repository is part of the `open-cluster-management` community.
 For more information, visit:
   [open-cluster-management.io](https://open-cluster-management.io).
-- Optional: List and link of additional references if needed.

 ## How do templates work?